Cincinnati Children's Blog

 6. When should I take my child to the doctor versus Emergency Department (ED)?

-For perspective, the Centers for Disease Control and Prevention says that 25-40 out of 100 infants and children will get bronchiolitis or pneumonia following RSV exposure.
+Current evidence shows that 25-40 out of 100 infants and children will get bronchiolitis or pneumonia following RSV exposure.
 But the good news is that only about 5-20 out of 1,000 will require hospitalization.
 While every child and situation is a little bit different, here are some general guidelines I can offer about when to take your child to the doctor versus the ED.

-• His or her breathing is crackly or wheezy
+• Their breathing is crackly or wheezy

 • Any time you’re concerned